luisico/gold-standard-images/README.md

 ## Packer.io templates

-A standard Packer's JSON template for parallel generation of artifacts for different cloud providers is located in the `templates/main.json` alongside with OS specific templates (ie `CentOS-7-x86_64-Minimal-1511.json`).
+A standard Packer's JSON template for parallel generation of artifacts for different cloud providers is located in the `templates/main.json` alongside with a site specific template in `templates/site.json` and OS specific templates in directory `templates/os` (ie `CentOS-7.2.1511.json`).

-This standard template declares a set of variables (`user variables` as per Packer), which can generally be divided in three types:
+The main template declares a set of variables (`user variables` as per Packer).
+These variables are unset in the main template and instead should be set in the appropiate template (see below).
+Note that failure to set all variables declared with `null` in the main template will prevent the build process.
+Variables can also be overriden in command line (see above).
+Variables are divided into two types:
-- Artifact specific variables (ie `namespace`, `vm_name` and `version`).
+- Site specific variables (ie `namespace`, `vm_name`, `version` and http servers).
+These should be set in `templates/site.json`.
 - OS specific variables (ie `os_name`, `os_version`, `iso` and `iso_checksum`).
-These are unset in the templates and instead should be defined for each supported OS in a OS specific template (ie `CentOS-7-x86_64-Minimal-1511.json`).
-These might not be declared if the template depends on another template's artifacts.
+These should be set in the OS specific template under `templates/os` (ie `templates/os/CentOS-7.2.1511.json`).
-- Specific template variables needed by the builders and post-processors (these have a prefix corresponding to the builder name).

-Default values are provider either on the template itself or on the OS specific template.
-Those variables with a default value of `null` will need to get their value from the OS specific template or the command line.
-Variables defined in the OS specific template will always override values from the template, and variables defined in the command line will override any other value.

-This setup provides flexibility in image building process, like separating building process from OS, and allowing for versioning of artifacts.
+This setup provides flexibility in the image building process and allows site and os selection.

 The main templates will bootstrap artifacts for multiple providers, usually providing an additional VirtualBox artifact for development/testing purposes.